 Roll Call

-1. Pursuant to due notice, the Board of Directors of the American Radio Relay League, Inc. met in annual session at the Hartford/Windsor Airport Marriott in Windsor, Connecticut.
+1. Pursuant to due notice, the Board of Directors of The American Radio Relay League, Incorporated met in annual session at the Hartford/Windsor Airport Marriott in Windsor, Connecticut.
 The meeting was called to order at 9:00 AM EDT Friday, January 19, 2018 with President Rick Roderick, K5UR, in the Chair and the following Directors present:

 Tom Abernethy, W3TOM, Atlantic Division